Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 Also, think about the scale of events.
 In a one-shot, the stakes of the mystery can be huge: zombie epidemics, the legions of Hell being unleashed on earth, hideous gods from beyond the stars—any huge threat is fair game.

-If your team includes hunters with central story elements (the Chosen and her fate, [[the Wronged]]’s nemesis, [[the Professional]] and her Agency[[The Initiate]] and his Sect, etc) then tie those into the mystery as well.
-Think about these central elements when you decide which hunter books to bring to the table, and then you can leave the right-shaped holes in your mystery (e.g. you could leave yourself space to adjust [[the threats]] to match [[the Chosen]]’s fate).
+If your team includes hunters with central story elements (the Chosen and her fate, [[The Wronged]]’s nemesis, [[The Professional]] and her Agency[[The Initiate]] and his Sect, etc) then tie those into the mystery as well.
+Think about these central elements when you decide which hunter books to bring to the table, and then you can leave the right-shaped holes in your mystery (e.g. you could leave yourself space to adjust [[the threats]] to match [[The Chosen]]’s fate).
 You should have time to do this as the other players make up their hunters: as they go, find out what they picked for their hunters, and you can quickly adjust your notes to fit, or suggest to the players things that work with what you have planned.

 One-Shot Mystery Play